aryakgupta/erp-edu/odoo/doc/howtos/backend.rst

    |- idea/ # The module directory
       |- i18n/ # Translation files
-         | - idea.pot # Translation Template (exported from Odoo)
+         | - idea.pot # Translation Template (exported from ERP)
          | - fr.po # French translation
          | - pt_BR.po # Brazilian Portuguese translation
          | (...)

 .. tip::

-   By default Odoo's POT export only extracts labels inside XML files or inside field definitions in Python code, but any Python string can be translated this way by surrounding it with the function :func:`openerp._` (e.g. ``_("Label")``)
+   By default ERP's POT export only extracts labels inside XML files or inside field definitions in Python code, but any Python string can be translated this way by surrounding it with the function :func:`openerp._` (e.g. ``_("Label")``)

 .. exercise:: Translate a module

-   Choose a second language for your Odoo installation.
-Translate your module using the facilities provided by Odoo.
+   Choose a second language for your ERP installation.
+Translate your module using the facilities provided by ERP.

    .. only:: solutions